-In this short video, Photoshop Sr. Product Manager Bryan O’Neil Hughes shows how to remove red-eye and whiten teeth using Photoshop.
+In this video, Photoshop Principal Product Manager Bryan O’Neil Hughes explains how to add and remove lens flare from an image.

-You can find more details here on Adobe’s website.
+You can download the Stack-O-Matic script here on Russell Brown’s website.